smogelmose/smogelmose.github.io/_pages/about.md

 My current focus and projects
 ======
-• [Research](https://ieeexplore.ieee.org/document/10972842) on the [Balance VR project](https://melcph.create.aau.dk/), investigating how spatialized sound influences sensory conflict and the relationship between balance and motion sickness in virtual reality.
+• [Research](https://ieeexplore.ieee.org/document/10972842) and [development](...\_portfolio\portfolio-balance-VR.md) on the [Balance VR project](https://melcph.create.aau.dk/), investigating how spatialized sound influences sensory conflict and the relationship between balance and motion sickness in virtual reality.

 Publications
 ======
-• [Conference paper](https://ieeexplore.ieee.org/document/10972842) A Pilot Study into a Novel Application for Inducing and Studying Visually-Induced Motion Sickness in a VR Environment (2025 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW)).
+• A Pilot Study into a Novel Application for Inducing and Studying Visually-Induced Motion Sickness in a VR Environment (2025 IEEE Conference on Virtual Reality and 3D User Interfaces Abstracts and Workshops (VRW)) [Conference paper](https://ieeexplore.ieee.org/document/10972842).